Technology and Human Communication

 Can technology and human communication be out of step?

-Technology acts as a barrier to communication when it reduces the quantity and the quality of time that people spend with each other.
+Technology acts as a barrier to communication when (1) it reduces the quantity and the quality of time that we spend with each other and (2) it distracts us from noticing the rest of our lives.

 Less Face Time